- Find a Trail

 - Get Involved

-Following Paint Creek from Lake Orion south to the city of Rochester, the trail slopes gently downhill.
-Its crushed limestone surface is a draw for bicyclists, walkers and joggers.
-Equestrian riders share the path until just outside the Rochester city limits.
-Just 2 miles from Lake Orion, a prominent historical marker notes the site of the water-powered Carpenter Rudd Mill that stood here until 1926.
-This is also where you can connect to the Bald Mountain Recreation Area for fishing, swimming and mountain biking.
+Beginning at Lake Orion, you’ll follow a barely perceptible downhill slope to Rochester.
+Lake Orion originally grew up around a sawmill built in 1825 but later became a resort destination.
+Two miles south, a historical marker notes the site of the water-powered Carpenter Rudd Mill that stood here until 1926.
+This is also where you can connect to the Bald Mountain State Recreation Area for fishing, swimming, and mountain biking.

 I tried to run it from paint creek cider mill heading north.
 It was fully covered of hard ice, temperature this days are below zero celsius.
 I'll try it again when the season comes